zharalim/kubernetes-ruuvi/readme.md

 - ruuvi container hangs sometimes
 - Add another node to the cluster
-- Use StatefulSet for influxDB
-- Try local persistent volume for influxDB
-- Use USB storage for persistent volume support
+- Use fancier storage plugin for persistent volume support
 - Use helm
     - InfluxDB and Grafana charts.
 InfluxDB didn't work straight out of the box because of missing arm images.
     - Create chart for the ruuvi deployment